 School Houses and Colours

-- Students are assigned to one of the five houses (Bussell, Hockney, McCartney, Mackintosh, Rowling) on entrance to the school in Year 7 where they remain until the end of Year 13; where possible younger siblings will become a member of the same house.
+- Students are assigned to one of five Houses (Bussell, Hockney, Mackintosh, McCartney, Rowling) on entry to the school in Year 7 where they remain until the end of Year 13; where possible younger siblings will become a member of the same House.

-- Each house has a staff leader and two students who are House Captain and Vice House Captain, who will act as representatives for all the students in their house throughout the year by: helping co-ordinate the house team, organise activities and events and represent their house at relevant meetings with support from the House leader.
+- Each House has a staff leader and two students who are House Captain and Vice House Captain, who will act as representatives for all the students in their House throughout the year by helping co-ordinate the House Team, organising activities and events and representing their House at relevant meetings with support from the House Leader.

-Each House is in competition with each other to achieve the highest number of house points at the end of each half term and most importantly by the end of the year when there is the house cup to win.
+Each House is in competition with the others to achieve the highest number of House Points at the end of each half term and most importantly by the end of the year when there is the House Cup to win.

-House competitions form an important part of the school ethos to help to develop a sense of community and espirte de corps across the school.
+House Competitions form an important part of the school ethos to help develop a sense of community and team spirit across the school.
 They are wide ranging and designed to be fun as well as help students develop skills that will help them be successful in life; teamwork, leadership and creativity for example.

-Each competition has points allocated to them.
-The house winning will be awarded 10 points, second 7 and so on down to fifth place 1.
+Each competition has points allocated to it.
+The winning House will be awarded 10 points, second 7 and so on down to fifth place 1.
 Certain competitions will also have 1 point awarded for each entry or person taking part.
-Students can therefore make a difference through just taking part and being part of their house community.
+Students can therefore make a difference through just taking part and being part of their House community.

 Throughout the year attendance and achievement points will be in ongoing competitions.
 Every half term the house with the best attendance will be awarded 10 points , second 7 and so on.
 The same for the number of achievement points.